Join Our Mailing List

 Udet's success attracted attention for his skill, earning him an invitation to join the Flying Circus, Jagdgeschwader 1, an elite unit of German fighter aces under the command of the famed Red Baron Manfred von Richthofen.
 Richthofen drove up one day as Udet was trying to pitch a tent in Flanders in the rain.
 Pointing out that Udet had 20 kills, Richthofen said, "Then you would actually seem ripe for us.
 Would you like to?"

 Of course Udet would.
 After watching him down an artillery spotter by frontal attack, Richthofen gave Udet command of Jasta 11, von Richthofen's own former squadron command.
 The group commanded by Richthofen also contained Jastas 4, 6 and 10.
 Udet's enthusiasm for Richthofen was unbounded.
 Richthofen demanded total loyalty and total dedication from his pilots, cashiering immediately anyone who did not give it.
 At the same time he treated them with every consideration.
-When it came time to requisition supplies, he traded favours for autographed photos of himself that read: "Dedicated to my esteemed fighting companion."
+When it came time to requisition supplies, he traded favors for autographed photos of himself that read: "Dedicated to my esteemed fighting companion."
 Udet remarked that because of the signed photographs, " ... sausage and ham never ran out."

 Features